thiagomf/Estudos/README.md

 ## GCD

-Sometimes we are trying to perform multiple tasks at the same time,that time most of the developer facing applcationg hang or freezing issue.
+Sometimes we are trying to perform multiple tasks at the same time,that time most of the developer facing applications hang or freezing issue.
 That's why **we are using GCD, to manage multiple task at the same time.**

 **Concurrenct** - It's starting multiple tasks at the same time, but not garantee for the finish at same time.
 It's can finish any order.